-5.1 Hydrofluosilicic acid manufacture
+5.1 HYDROFLUOSILICIC ACID MANUFACTURE

-Hydrofluosilicic acid is manufactured to specification as set out in regulations made under the Health (Fluoridation of Water Supplies) Act 1960.
-Detailed specifications for hydrofluorosilicic acid can be obtained from the Material Safety Data Sheet (MSDS) or the Certificate of Analysis for the chemical.
-Some of the most pertinent characteristics are listed below (S.I. no. 116 of 2003 is the European Communities (Classification, Packaging, Labelling and Notification of Dangerous Substances) Regulations 2003):

-Chemical Abstracts Service (CAS) number: 16961-83-4
+Hydrofluosilicic acid is manufactured to specifications as set out in regulations made under the Health [Fluoridation of Water Supplies] Act 1960.
+Detailed specifications for hydrofluosilicic acid can be obtained from the Safety Data Sheet (SDS) or the Certificate of Analysis for the chemical.
+Some of the most pertinent characteristics are listed below (S.I. no. 272 of 2008 is the European Communities (Classification, Packaging, Labelling and Notification of Dangerous Substances) Regulations 2008 (or subsequent Regulations): Chemical Abstracts Service (CAS) number: 16961-83-4 EC number: EC Number 241-034-8 Hydrofluosilicic acid 10.9% w/w is a clear colourless, liquid free of precipitation, with a pungent odour.
+Specific Gravity@ 20°C 1.089 to 1.095 Chemical Formula: H2SiF6.nH2O Classification: Corrosive.
+Risk Phrases (3rd schedule of S.I. no. 116 of 2003): R34 Safety Phrases: (4th schedule of S.I. no. 116 of 2003): S1/2, S26, S27, S45.

-EC number: 009-011-00-5

-Hydrofluosilicic acid 10.9% w/w is a clear colourless, liquid free of precipitation, with a pungent odour

-Specific Gravity@ 20°C 1.089 to 1.095 Chemical Formula: H2SiF6.nH2O

-Classification: Corrosive.

-Risk Phrases (3rd schedule of S.I. no. 116 of 2003): R34

-Safety Phrases: (4th schedule of S.I. no. 116 of 2003): S1/2, S26, S27, S45.

-5.2 Hydrofluosilicic acid delivery
+5.2 HYDROFLUOSILICIC ACID DELIVERY